This post was printed in the January 2013 issue of Doors & Hardware

 - Critical or intensive care patient rooms within suites of health care facilities.

 - Doors within or serving a single dwelling unit in Groups R-2 and R-3.

-- In other than Group H occupancies, revolving doors complying with Section 1008.1.4.1.
+- In other than Group H occupancies, revolving doors complying with the applicable sections of the IBC.

-- In other than Group H occupancies, horizontal sliding doors complying with Section 1008.1.4.3 are permitted in a means of egress.
+- In other than Group H occupancies, horizontal sliding doors complying with the applicable sections of the IBC are permitted in a means of egress.

 - Doors serving a bathroom within an individual sleeping unit in Group R-1.

 - In other than Group H occupancies, manually operated horizontal sliding doors are permitted in a means of egress from spaces with an occupant load of 10 or less.

 Several of these exceptions address horizontal sliding doors – including the sliding office doors that have become more common due to the high price of square footage and the amount of floor space a typical swinging door requires.
 Sliding doors to individual bathrooms are also being used more often due to space constraints.
 The exceptions for power-operated doors, horizontal sliding doors, and revolving doors refer to additional requirements that include provisions for egress through these doors – revolving doors must “collapse”, sliders must be able to be opened with a force perpendicular to the door – commonly referred to as “breakout” or “breakaway”, and there are maximum force requirements for these operations.

 This section of the IBC also addresses the direction of door swing.
 In High Hazard (Group H) occupancies, all doors must swing in the direction of egress travel, regardless of the occupant load.
 In other occupancy types, the door must swing in the direction of egress travel when the door is serving 50 or more occupants.

 “Doors shall swing in the direction of egress travel where serving an occupant load of 50 or more persons or a Group H occupancy.”